-The Coconut Fruit is known as a drupe fruit.
+The coconut fruit is known as a drupe fruit.
 A drupe fruit has three layers: the exocarp (the outer ‘hardened’ layer), the mesocarp (the ‘fleshy’ middle part) and the endocarp (the hard layer surrounding the seed).
 Other drupe examples are mangos, almonds, peaches and cherries.
-If you like, read this Wikipedia Drupe Fruit description for more detail.

-For the relevance of this food lifestyle blog, we’re now going to focus on the Coconut Fruit.
-This coconut fruit is the coconut we know.
+Below we’ll take a closer look at the coconut fruit, the coconut we know.
 The fruit we’ve all come to appreciate in some way, even if just in a tasty curry.

 Read on to discover more about:

 Health Benefits of Coconuts

 A 100g of raw coconut meat (the white flesh inside) contains:

 |Energy||354 kcal (1,480 kJ)|

 |Vitamins||Thiamine (B1) (6%) Riboflavin (B2) (2%) Niacin (B3) (4%) Pantothenic acid (B5) (6%) Vitamin B6 (4%) Folate (B9) (7%) Vitamin C (4%) Vitamin E (2%) Vitamin K (0%)|